-HTTP is an insecure protocol and can allow access to data logger data, settings, and programming.
+HTTP, enabled by default, is an insecure protocol and can allow access to data logger data, settings, and programming.
 HTTP should only be enabled if it is required, and the data logger is on a secure network.
-If the data logger is not using web API or a hosted web page, then HTTP should be disabled.
-If HTTP protocol is used, user accounts should be configured with user names and passwords.
-See Device Configuration Utility > Deployment > Network Services > Edit Accounts to make changes.
+If the data logger is not using web API or a hosted web page then HTTP should be disabled.
+If HTTP protocol is used, a .csipasswd file and user accounts should also be used.

-See Web interface (p.
-177) for more information.
+See The .csipasswd file (p.
+142) and Web interface (p.
+144) for more information.